noehler/1970Z-2022-2023/readMe.md

 Final Note:
 We have everything defined in inches(sorry, but we find this to be the best measurement system for the vex field as it is designed around imperial units), so if you work in meters you will need to adapt these equations for your own purposes.
-For help in these you can view the derivations in our notebook at [insert link here].
+For help in these you can view the derivations in our notebook at https://docs.google.com/presentation/d/1FmJD_Pho6WI_0ih5AKZskUccD2cFSXojwjuPjT29E38/edit?usp=sharing.